About the Major

 All music majors are required to complete a senior project by the end of their final year.
 The purpose of the project is to give focus to the major by means of independent, creative work and to encourage independent study with the close advice and support of a faculty member.
 Students who choose to undertake an honors thesis may count this as their senior project.

-- credit on the student's Wesleyan transcript
+- AP theory credit - credit on the student's Wesleyan transcript

 - Passed the AP test with a 4 or 5 - does not have the credit on their Wesleyan transcript

-- Student may begin theory coursework at a higher level
+- Student may begin theory course work at a higher level

-- Students with questions regarding AP Theory
+- Students with questions regarding AP theory

 - Should meet with the theory faculty of the Music Department teaching MUSC103 to discuss options.

-The Gwen Livingston Pokora Prize, The Lipsky Prize, The Elizabeth Verveer Tishler Prize, The Samuel C. Silipo Prize, and The Leavell Memorial Prize are merit based awards that may be awarded annually.
+The Gwen Livingston Pokora Prize, the Lipsky Prize, the Elizabeth Verveer Tishler Prize, the Samuel C. Silipo Prize, and the Leavell Memorial Prize are merit-based awards that may be awarded annually.

 Special activities.
 The department supports a number of unusual activities, many of which are available to the student body in general as well as to music majors.
 Among them are ensembles in various Asian, African, American, and European traditions, as well as a variety of chamber ensembles.

 Private-lessons program.
 Private lessons are available for many instruments and voice in Western art music, African American music, and a variety of other musics from around the world.
 Lessons are considered one-credit-per-semester courses.
-An additional fee, $795 per semester, is charged for these private lessons (financial aid may be available to students eligible for University financial aid).
+An additional fee, $795 per semester, is charged for these private lessons (financial aid may be available to students eligible for university financial aid).
 Approved music majors in their junior and senior years are eligible for partial subsidy when taking one (1) private lesson, per semester, for academic credit with a private-lessons teacher.

 Departmental colloquium.
 An ongoing departmental colloquium is intended for the entire music community.
 It includes presentations by Wesleyan faculty, students, and outside speakers and encourages general discussion of broad issues in the world of music.

-The study facilities include a working collection of musical instruments from many different cultures; a music-instrument manufacturing workshop; a 45-piece Javanese gamelan orchestra; a large formal concert hall and a small, multipurpose concert hall; an electronic music studio coupled to a professional recording studio; a computer-arts studio capable of producing electronic music, video art, and environmental simulations; a music and record library; an electronic keyboard lab; and an archive of world music.
+The study facilities include a working collection of musical instruments from many different cultures; a music-instrument manufacturing workshop; a 45-piece Javanese gamelan orchestra; a large, formal concert hall and a small, multipurpose concert hall; an electronic music studio coupled to a professional recording studio; a computer-arts studio capable of producing electronic music, video art, and environmental simulations; a music and record library; an electronic keyboard lab; and an archive of world music.